galaxynetwork/networks/genesis-validator.md

 galaxyd tendermint show-validator
 ```

-The pubkey should be formatted with the bech32 prefix `glxvalconspub1`.
+The pubkey should be formatted with the bech32 prefix `galaxyvalconspub`.

 If you are using a custom signing mechanism such as `tmkms`, please refer to their relevant docs to retrieve your validator pubkey.